Jarred Kelenic Player Props: Mariners vs. Astros

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle with 32 hits and a team-best slugging percentage of .585.
+- Kelenic leads Seattle in slugging percentage (.573) and total hits (33) this season.

-- Among qualified hitters in MLB play, his batting average ranks 26th, his on-base percentage ranks 60th, and he is ninth in the league in slugging.
+- Among the qualified hitters, he ranks 26th in batting average, while his on-base percentage ranks 52nd and he is 10th in slugging.

-- Kelenic enters this game on a four-game hitting streak.
-During his last games, he's hitting .211.
+- Kelenic is batting .263 during his last outings and is riding a five-game hitting streak.

-- In 76.7% of his games this year (23 of 30), Kelenic has picked up at least one hit, and in seven of those games (23.3%) he recorded multiple hits.

-- In seven games this year, he has hit a long ball (23.3%, and 6% of his trips to the dish).
+- He has gone deep in seven games this season (22.6%), homering in 5.7% of his trips to the plate.

-- In 13 games this year (43.3%), Kelenic has picked up an RBI, including two games with multiple runs batted in.
+- Kelenic has driven in a run in 14 games this season (45.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.